micszo/docker/README.md

 docker-compose up -d --force-recreate
 ```

-After some 5-10 seconds you should be able to browse the site on `localhost:8080` and the backend on `localhost:8080/admin`.
+After about 5-10 seconds you should be able to browse the site on `localhost:8080` and the backend on `localhost:8080/admin`.

 ### Development "mount" use

-Using this approach, your project directory will be bind mounted into the nginx and php containers.
-So if you change a
+Whe you use this approach, your project directory is bind-mounted into the Nginx and PGP containers.
-php file in for instance src/, that change will kick in automatically.
+If you change a PHP file in, for instance `src`, that change is applied in automatically.

-Warning: *Dev setup works a lot faster on Linux then on Windows/Mac where Docker uses virtual machines using shared folders
+Warning: *Dev setup works a lot faster on Linux then on Windows/Mac where Docker uses virtual machines with shared folders
 by default under the hood, which leads to much slower IO performance.*

-From root of your projects clone of this distribution, [setup composer auth.json](#composer) and execute the following:
+From the root of your project's clone of this distribution, [set up composer auth.json](#composer) and execute the following:

 ```sh
 # Optional: If you use Docker Machine with NFS, you'll need to specify where project is, & give composer a valid directory.
 #export COMPOSE_DIR=/data/SOURCES/MYPROJECTS/ezplatform/doc/docker COMPOSER_HOME=/tmp